Friday, June 28, 2019

 Where 1 + 1 > 2

-At some point I had thought to walk by myself.
-Not sure if it was out of arrogance or with the thought of being self sufficient.
-It was much later that I realised that the “ease” with which I could walk, sleep or simply be was because someone was looking out for me unconditionally.
-In the initial weeks of our pilgrimage I could feel a hand coming to me every mid-night just to check if I was safe after a tiresome day of walking.
+At some point, I had thought to walk by myself.
+Not sure if it was out of arrogance or the thought of being self-sufficient.
+It was much later that I realized that the "ease with which I could walk, sleep, or simply be was because someone was looking out for me unconditionally.
+In the initial weeks of our pilgrimage, I could feel a hand coming to me every midnight just to check if I was safe after a tiresome day of walking.

-In my 30 years this is the first time when we are doing almost everything together be it washing clothes, preparing food, praying, attending nature’s call, and most importantly walking together for almost 9 hours a day.
-She says the joy is in doing “ordinary” things “together” which makes the whole experience “extraordinary”
+In my 30 years, this is the first time we are doing almost everything together, be it washing clothes, preparing food, praying, attending nature's call, and most importantly, walking together for almost 9 hours a day.
+She says the joy is in doing "ordinary" things together, which makes the whole experience extraordinary.

-Many a times I overlooked the strength of two.
-I would tell her why do you need two people if the same task can be done by one person.
-She gave me the analogy of the ant colony where for doing one task there will be number of ants.
-The system is if one fails the second will move forward and if the second fails the third will take over.
-Here the efficiency might be less but there is high resilience.
+"Any time I overlooked the strength of two.
+I would tell her, "Why do you need two people if the same task can be done by one person?"
+She gave me the analogy of an ant colony, where several ants do one task.
+The system is that if one fails, the second will move forward, and if the second fails, the third will take over.
+Here, efficiency might be lower, but resilience is high.

-having someone to listen, to share, to give a fresh perspective, to share jokes and laugh aloud, to massage my feet when in pain, to find strength in the last leg of our day...she holds my edges in a gentle way giving one more chance to change which definitely requires lot of strength and love.
+Having someone to listen, to share, to give a fresh perspective, to share jokes and laugh aloud, to massage my feet when in pain, to find strength in the last leg of our day...she gently holds my edges, giving one more chance to change, which definitely requires a lot of strength and love.

-I could have never soaked in the beauty of this pilgrimage if I was by myself.
-To briefly share about her sense of being/ philosophy/ practice I am reminded of the African proverb which says- “If you want to go fast, go alone.
-If you want to go far, go together.”
+I could have never soaked in the beauty of this pilgrimage if I were by myself.
+To briefly share about her sense of being/ philosophy/ practice, I am reminded of the African proverb which says, "If you want to go fast, go alone.
+If you want to go far, go together."

 Sunday, March 10, 2019